Nielene/personal_project_cloning/MyProposal/README/Traversy_Media_redux.md

     - postActions
 - create a new action.
 - will take in some argument, bc we are submitting it.
-- remove this axios call. go to PostForm and use that fetch request.
+- remove this axios call. go to PostFormText and use that fetch request.
 - once we make the request we'll get back the data, which will be a single item!
 - THINGS CHANGED.
 ADDED.
 (58:03)